 Wood Stove Exchange Program

-The program encourages residents to exchange their old, non-EPA (Environmental Protection Agency) certified wood burning stove or insert for a low emissions appliance, including a new CSA/EPA certified wood stove/insert, or other qualifying appliance.
-New technology wood burning appliances are proven to burn 1/3 less wood, to reduce emissions by up to 70%, and significantly reduce the risk of chimney fires.
+New technology wood burning appliances are proven to burn 1/3 less wood, reduce emissions by up to 70%, and significantly reduce the risk of chimney fires.

 How does the program work?

-The Wood Stove Exchange Do-It-Yourself Kit [PDF - 1014 KB] explains how the Program works and what paperwork needs to be submitted to the Program Coordinator in order to be eligible for the rebate.
+The Do-It-Yourself Kit [PDF - 1 MB] explains how the Program works and what paperwork needs to be submitted to the Program Coordinator in order to be eligible for the rebate.